 If Jill Dando had been approached by nothing more threatening than a busy autograph hunter where would they have chosen to wait for her?

 One must consider that events like this murder are so rare and shocking most people have confused and convoluted thought processes about what is happening or what has happened.
 It is not a straightforward process.
-A high profile victim attracts attention and a need and desire by many to be involved in a bid to assist.
+A high profile victim attracts attention and this creates a desire by many to be involved in a bid to assist.
 Witnesses can be notoriously unreliable and the unwanted help might hinder and delay progress.
 The crime scene was unwittingly contaminated.

 “Foxtrot Foxtrot”, the Dando distraction